 “I’m going to naturally defend myself”

-Well placed validation to rise you up again.
+A well placed yet very artificial validation to rise you up again and feel vulnerable again.

 “but the reason you feel bad is because you think I’m doing things that are against you when that is so far from the truth”